lsst/pipe_tasks/doc/lsst.pipe.tasks/tasks/lsst.pipe.tasks.postprocess.WriteSourceTableTask.rst

 WriteSourceTableTask
 ####################

 ``WriteSourceTableTask`` converts table of sources measured on a calexp (dataset `src`) to a parquet file.
-All data is copied without transformation, and column names are unchanged.
+All data is copied without transformation, and column names are unchanged, except for the ``"id"`` column, which is replaced by a `~pandas.DataFrame` index.

 It is the first of three postprocessing tasks to convert a `src` table to a per-visit Source Table that conforms to the standard data model.
 The second is